SUSE/rmt/README.md

 ##### On the Offline RMT

-- `rmt-cli import repos` will mirror all repos which are enabled in the database, from the given path.
+- `rmt-cli import repos /mnt/usb` will mirror all repos which are enabled in the database, from the given path.

 ### openSUSE and other RPM based products